 Remember–Au Pairs come here for a cultural exchange program that allows them to have the experience of a lifetime.

-Au Pairs are motivated by different factors than Host Families.
+Au Pairs are motivated by factors different from those of Host Families.
 Typically, Host Families are motivated by the need for childcare and help around the home.
 In contrast, Au Pairs are looking for an experience of a lifetime.

 Even though these motivations are very different, they can complement one another when properly understood.